fabri1983/signaling_server/README.md

 Use `jdeps` to know which java modules the final application needs to run.
 Note that we are using `--multi-release=12`.

-- *NOTE*: this guide is only valid for Spring Boot fat WAR due to internal WAR structure.
+- *NOTE*: *this guide is only valid for Spring Boot fat WAR due to internal WAR structure.
+For a fat jar package you will need to make some adjustments.*

 - Windows:
 ```bash